Register a private water supply

 Single private water supply

 Single supplies - a water supply that serves only one private domestic dwelling where no commercial activity takes place.
 (Rented properties would not fall into this category because of the commercial use).
-These supplies will only be sampled and risk assessed at the owner's request.
+We will only sample and carry out a risk assessment on these supplies at the owner's request.
 This is often requested when people are looking to buy a property on a private water supply.

 Private distribution systems